Berichte 2020

 Current Notes from Namibia 13 July 2020

-In Namibia, too, the motto is "wait and see", if you have the tea.
-The corona numbers are developing very differently in Namibia and the measures have been adapted accordingly.
+In Namibia, too, the motto is "wait and see," if you have the tea.
+The coronavirus numbers are developing very differently in Namibia, and the measures have been adjusted accordingly.

-Today, July 13, 785 infections, one death and currently 800 people in quarantine have been confirmed.
-The majority of these come from the wintry, wet and cold Walvisbay and Swakopmund, and these urban districts are still under stricter lockdown.
-In most of the country, the easing of restrictions is taking effect, most students are going back to school and general life is returning to normal.
-The only thing missing are the tourists, who are crucial for the work of around one in three people in Namibia.
-National tourism is taking place, but most hotels, lodges and nature reserves cannot survive on this.
+Today, July 13, 785 infections, one death, and 800 people are currently in quarantine have been confirmed.
+The majority of these come from the wintry, wet, and cold Walvis Bay and Swakopmund, and these urban districts remain under stricter lockdown.
+In most parts of the country, the easing of restrictions is taking effect; most students are back in school, and life in general is returning to normal.
+Only the tourists, who are crucial for the jobs of approximately one in three people in Namibia, are missing.
+National tourism is taking place, but most hotels, lodges, and nature reserves cannot survive on it.
 The international airports are also currently closed.
-The national airline Air Namibia has been under discussion again since last week.
+The national airline, Air Namibia, has been under discussion again since last week.
 As of today, there is a new CEO, Theo Mberirua, who is said to have already saved other companies.
-Everyone can imagine what this means: further layoffs and savings.
-The airline needs more than €400 million to be saved and profitable again.
-The previously daily flights to Frankfurt will probably only get out of the red in the medium term in a joint venture, possibly with Lufthansa.
+Everyone can imagine what this means: further layoffs and cost-cutting.
+The airline needs more than €400 million to be saved and become profitable again.
+The formerly daily flights to Frankfurt will probably only be able to get out of the red in the medium term through a joint venture, possibly with Lufthansa.

-A few weeks ago, the government announced that it would fly in around 1,000 test tourists in mid-July, who would have to show a negative corona test result that was less than 72 hours old when entering the country.
-A possible quarantine would mean the end of short-term tourism.
-But the German travel warning is still in place at the moment.
+A few weeks ago, the government announced that it would fly in approximately 1,000 tourists for testing in mid-July.
+They would be required to present a negative COVID-19 test result less than 72 hours old upon entering the country.
+A potential quarantine would put an end to short-term tourism.
+However, the German travel warning is still in place.

-So Namibian society must focus on itself for the time being.
-And maybe that's a good thing! read more
+Thus, Namibian society must focus on itself for the time being.
+And perhaps that's a good thing! read more

 Hunger, hunger, hunger, …